pyagmail/pyagmail/README.md

 - [ ] Loading ideas...
 - [ ] Made plain and html version of the emails
 - [ ] Set digital signature to emails in gmail
+- [X] Adding animation when script is runnig
 - [X] Configuring keyring
 - [X] Set google account to operate with in less security apps (google account option option security)
 - [X] Set autoreply message in gmail to tell users where can contact you (using gmail account settings to do this)